Frost and sun on a wonderful day in Onegin. “Winter morning” A. Pushkin

 And the spruce turns green through the frost,

-And the river under the ice glitters.
+And the river glitters under the ice.

-The whole room amber gleam
+The whole room has an amber shine

-Enlightened.
+Illuminated.
 Cheerful crackling

-The fired oven crackles.
+The flooded stove crackles.

-It's nice to think by the couch.
+It's nice to think by the bed.

 Ban the brown filly?

-Dear friend, let's run
+Dear friend, let's indulge in running

 impatient horse

-And visit the empty fields
+And we'll visit the empty fields,

 The forests, recently so dense,